LLNL/quandary/docs/mkdocs/user-guide.md

 \end{align}

 Depending on the choice for the initial conditions, optimization towards a pure target state can be used to realize either a simple state-to-state transfer (choosing one specific initial condition, $n_{init}=1$), or to realize the more complex task of state preparation that drives *any* initial state to a common pure target state.
 For $m=0$, the target state represents the ground state of the system under consideration, which has important applications for quantum reset as well as quantum error correction.
 Driving *any* initial state to a common target will require to couple to a dissipative bath, which should be accounted for in the model setup.
 In the latter case, typically a full basis of initial conditions needs to be considered during the optimization ($n_{init}=N^2$ for density matrices).
-However, it is shown in \cite{guenther2021quantum}, that if one chooses the objective function $J_{measure}$ with corresponding measurement operator $N_m$ (see eq. \eqref{eq:Jmeasure}), one can reduce the number of initial conditions to only *one* being an ensemble of all basis states, and hence $n_{init}=1$ independent of the system dimension $N$.
+However, it is shown in \cite{guenther2021quantum}, that if one chooses the objective function $J_{measure}$ with corresponding measurement operator $N_m$ (see eq. $\eqref{eq:Jmeasure}$), one can reduce the number of initial conditions to only *one* being an ensemble of all basis states, and hence $n_{init}=1$ independent of the system dimension $N$.
 Compare \cite{guenther2021quantum} for details, and Section \ref{sec:ensemblestate}.

 % For example, assume one considers a composite system consisting of a qubit modelled with $n_0=2$ levels coupled to a readout cavity modelled with $n_1=10$ levels, and one wants to drive the qubit to the $|1\rangle$ state and the cavity to the ground state.
 The target pure state input for Quandary is hence $m_0=1, m_1=0$ (i.e. the $|10\rangle$ state in the composite system), which corresponds $m=1\cdot10+0 = 10$ in the composite system of dimension $N=2\cdot 10 = 20$.